18 Foods that Lower Estrogen Levels Naturally

 DIM isn’t even the only thing why cruciferous veggies are anti-estrogenic.
 Many of them also contain huge amounts of clorophyll (leaf green) which is also known for its estrogen reducing effects through improved liver health.
 Not to mention that most of the vegetables in the cruciferous family are also loaded with plant sterols (which furthermore lower estrogen).

 Answer: Broccoli, kale, brussel sprouts, artichokes, cauliflower, cabbage, bok choy, turnip, radish, watercress, and many more…

-Maca is used a herb, but basically it’s food, like a super nutritious root vegetable, or a potato in steroids.
+Maca is called a herbal supplement, but, basically it’s food, like a super nutritious root vegetable, or a potato in steroids.

 It’s mainly used for testosterone boosting purposes, even though there’s some inconclusive evidence in those regards.

 But one thing about Maca is for sure, and it’s the fact that it has some estrogen lowering purposes.

 That’s because Maca is also classified as a cruciferous vegetable, which actually contains more estrogen lowering DIM compound than any other cruciferous veggie I’m aware of.

 4. Olive Oil

 Olive oil is one of the oils that all men should introduce into their diets.

 For reasons such as the fact that olive oil has been shown to convert cholesterol more easily into testosterone inside the testicular leydig cells…